Homes Closer To Breweries Have Higher Property Value Than Those Not Within Walking Distance, Study Finds

 Whole Foods Slashing Prices On Hundreds Of Products

-“If you love beer, you will lover everything about being in a brewery,” another resident said.
+“If you love beer, you will love everything about being in a brewery,” another resident said.

 Researchers added that breweries did not help to increase commercial property values.